Los Angeles Drug Crimes Attorney

 While a jail sentence and fines are bad, they could be only the tip of the iceberg as far as long-term consequences.
 A drug crime conviction on your record can lead to difficulty obtaining employment, a professional license, a government student loan, and can even prohibit you from renting an apartment or house.
 Further, a conviction can wreck your personal life and your finances.

-An experienced criminal defense attorney can help you secure the best possible outcome for your case.
+An experienced Los Angeles criminal lawyer can help you secure the best possible outcome for your case.
 Ambrosio Rodriguez is a former prosecutor with over 18 years of experience in criminal law.
 When you hire him, he will review every detail of your case, negotiate with the prosecution, and advise you on how to best proceed to protect your future.

 California’s Classification System of Controlled Substances